Stroe Leurdeanu: Rise

 Leurdeanu is seen by various historians as one of the most significant boyars in early modern Romanian history, when Wallachia was an autonomous subject of the Ottoman Empire.
-He was born ca. 1600 as the son of Wallachia's Great Logothete, Fiera Leudeanu, and as such a relative of Constantin Șerban, who would become Prince of Wallachia in the 1650s.
+He was born around 1600 as the son of Wallachia's Great Logothete, Fiera Leudeanu, and as such a relative of Constantin Șerban, who would become Prince of Wallachia in the 1650s.
 Several sources suggest that Stroe's mother was Tudora, Fiera's second wife and previously the paramour of Prince Michael the Brave; if proven, this would make Stroe a half-brother of Michael's boyaress daughter, Marula Cornățeanca.
 From his marriages, Fiera also had sons Vintilă, Nedelco and Neagu, none of whom managed to enter titular boyardom; Fiera's daughters include Stanca, who married Balica of Breasta, and an anonymous wife of Vornic Dumitru Dudescu.

 Leurdeanu's first assignment appears to have been as Postelnic from June 15, 1625, under Alexandru Coconul; he is next mentioned as Spatharios of the Wallachian military forces on January 8, 1627.
 His father had his final commission in 1626, dying at some point in 1629.
 During his subsequent ascent, Stroe was married three times.
 No surviving document mentions the name of his first wife, though she is known to have given birth to his eldest son, Istratie Leurdeanu.
 She may also have given birth to two of Stroe's other known sons, Sluger Nedelco and Clucer Costea.
 Stroe's last two wives are known by name.
 The first was Vișa Goleasca, related to the Craiovești-Brâncoveanu family—daughter of the Greek Postelnic Fota and niece of Preda Brâncoveanu, she was more distantly related to Matei Basarab, who took the Wallachian throne in 1632.
 According to family tradition, Vișa had in fact been adopted by her princely relative, meaning that Leurdeanu was symbolically Matei's son-in-law.
 From this matrimonial arrangement, Stroe received in 1630 the village of Criva.
 The third and last of Leurdeanu's wives was another one of Prince Matei's relatives, Elina of Prooroci (died 1655).